 (But also because she was risking her life to go back to Olduvai.
 Maybe he hates Olduvai because it took their parents and she’s choosing to go to that place that he hates, to make her life there.)

 Sam sometimes speaks as the aggrieved party, showing displeasure at John’s choice to join the military and how that choice has affected him.
 And that would make more sense, given how he’s the one who has broken with the tradition of science and Olduvai.
 But this logic doesn’t change the fact that John seems to be the one who’s angry at her, and it’s not just because she’s critical of him.

 Anyway, you get the point, right?
-The fact that he refers to her as his “demon” implies that his issues with her run very deep.
+The fact that he (possibly) refers to her as his “demon” implies that his issues with her run very deep.
 And family is always going to be able to get under one’s skin, but to refer to your sibling as your personal “demon” goes far beyond that.
-I could see it between parents and their children, and maybe same-sex siblings, but brothers and sisters just don’t typically have relationships like that, and when two for-all-intents-and-purposes-normal siblings do have a relationship like that, it usually has something to do with incest.
+I could see it between parents and their children, and maybe same-sex siblings, but it’s far less typical for a brother and a sister – especially in fiction – to have a relationship like that.
+And when two for-all-intents-and-purposes-normal siblings do have a relationship like that, it usually has something to do with incest.
 That’s just a little wisdom I’ve gathered from my 20 odd years of movies, TV, and books.

 So, going back, when he sits down on the helicopter with that defiant expression, I have to wonder whether he’s not just a little bit excited to finally “face” his “demon”.

 Of course, the use of the word “demon” also foreshadows the demonic monsters that he’ll end up fighting.
 But whatever, that’s way too sensible to spend too much time thinking about.